sbin-github/sbin-public-cv.github.io/projects.md

 {% include youtube.html id="spRBrlzH1nE" %}
 _(Paper in preparation)_
 <br>
-Studies on gesture recognition are often not focused on real-world applications.
-We studied the critical factors in gesture recognition in the presence of dynamic arm movements.
-Based on the analysis, we suggested sensor placement, training method, and classification algorithm for real-world applications.
-Especially, we proposed a reliable out-of-distribution data elimination method for the robust application.
+Research on gesture recognition frequently overlooks considerations relevant to real-world applications.
+In this study, we investigated the key factors influencing gesture recognition in the presence of dynamic arm movements.
+Based on our analysis, we proposed optimized sensor placement, training methods, and classification algorithms specifically designed for practical deployment.
+Additionally, we introduced a reliable method for eliminating out-of-distribution data, enhancing the robustness of the system in real-world scenarios.
 <br>
 Details will be released later.